Luxury sneakers may be a step too far for cash-strapped Gen Z

 Some luxury labels, including Balenciaga and Dior, are embracing the metaverse to seed interest with teens and young adults, offering affordable ways for them to kit out their virtual identities on gaming platforms such as Roblox.

-Virtual sneakers from brands like Gucci have already proved wildly popular, with a price point of $17.99.
+Virtual sneakers from brands like Gucci have already proved wildly popular, with a price point of US$17.99.

 Whether in the real or virtual world, entry-level products call for high levels of creative investment.